-Task 3: Developing a Full-scale Field Test Program The research team has developed a draft plan for the Phase II study including a required budget.
+Task 3: Developing a Full-scale Field Test Program

+The research team has developed a draft plan for the Phase II study including a required budget and sought for comments and suggestions from the steering committee.
+The research team will working with the University of Kansas Research Center about the proposed budget.